 Officers confiscated two Bibles in Russian, two Bibles in Uzbek and a Concordance (Bible index) in Russian.
 They also seized two mobile phones and a laptop computer.
 The Bibles were bought from Uzbekistan's officially registered Bible Society, and "their distribution in the territory of Uzbekistan is legal", the Protestants pointed out.

-Jamshid Tillabayev, Chief of Uchtepe District's Criminal and Anti-terrorism Police, confirmed the confiscation.
+Jamshid Tillabayev, Chief of Uchtepe District's police Struggle with Extremism and Terrorism Department, confirmed the confiscation.
 "The confiscated materials are still being examined," he told Forum 18 on 30 March.
 "When we have finished the examination and religious expert analysis we will return the materials," he claimed.

 Asked why Police seize Bibles, a holy book for Christians, Tillabayev did not say.
 "Call me back later, I'm busy now," was all he said.

 Almalyk: Looking for alleged drug dealer in Baptists' flat?

 Major Mamur Saparov, Anti-terror Officer of Tashkent Regional Police, Captain Gairat Abdullayev Chief Investigator of the Region's Pskent District Police, Captain Sh.
 Makhmudov of the same Department, Shokhrukh Safarov, the local Police Officer and two more unidentified officers, broke into the home of Zinaida and Pyotr Brislavsky on the morning of 27 February, "violating their privacy".